sulthanrizal/A-STUDIO_WEB-Reactjs-Cakra/README.md

-THIS IS PROJECT PRACTICE TO CREATE A DISPLAY USE REACT and CAKRA
+THIS IS PROJECT PRACTICE TO CREATE A A-STUDIO_WEB USE REACT and CAKRA

 this display components HOME :
 ![alt text](https://github.com/sulthanrizal/Reactjs-Cakra/blob/main/src/images/img-components-home.png?raw=true)